-Suggested Audit Procedures - Obtain the district's School Nutrition written Cash management Plan/Policy.
-Inquire of the School Nutrition Administrator whether the cash management plan implemented, as written, at each school site.
+Suggested Audit Procedures - Obtain the district's School Nutrition written cash management plan/policy.
+Inquire of the School Nutrition director/administrator whether the cash management plan implemented at each school site as written.
 Conduct a site review to observe actual cash transactions at the point of service and at the end of meal service.
 Determine whether cash is secured at all times, and whether all cash transactions are adequately documented, and second party reviewed.
 Determine whether the cafeteria manager is serving as the cashier on a routine basis, and if so, whether the manager is rotated from one school to another for one or two weeks during the year.

-This requirement should be reviewed each year regardless of where the School Nutrition program falls in the Federal review cycle
+This requirement should be reviewed each year regardless of where the School Nutrition program falls in the administrative review cycle as outlined by USDA.